bvandevliet/WordPress.TraderPlugin/readme.txt

 == Changelog ==

+= 2022.07.08 =
+* Small performance optimization in rebalance logic.
+* Updated configuration defaults to be less risky.
+* Improved error reporting of failed automations.

 = 2022.06.19 =
 * BREAKING: Assets containing excluded tags are skipped in top counter, reducing top count value may be required !!